zigcBenx/Linux-Documentation/README.md

 ## Enabling new aliases without closing terminal
 When installing packages that are adding new aliases to our system, we usually want to use them in same terminal session.
-This is possible with running command: ```source ~/.bashrc```
+This is possible with running command: ```source ~/.bashrc``` Although if you are using zsh or any other alternative to default bash terminal, make sure to source that config file instead.